The Northwest School of Wooden Boatbuilding is designated a VETERAN SUPPORTIVE CAMPUS by the

 No, the benefits you receive for tuition and housing allowance are not taxable.

-is available for children and spouses of Service members who died in the line of duty while serving on active duty on or after September 11, 2001.
-Children may use benefits until their 33rd birthday; and spouses’ eligibility ends at the earlier of 15 years from the date of death or the date of remarriage.
+Available for children and spouses of Service members who died in the line of duty while serving on active duty on or after September 11, 2001.
+Children may use benefits until their 33 birthday; and spouses’ eligibility ends at the earlier of 15 years from the date of death or the date of remarriage.
 See fact sheet for more detailed information.
 Eligible beneficiaries attending school may receive up to 36 months of benefits.
 This includes full in-state tuition & fees for public schools, and private or foreign school tuition & fees are capped at a statutory maximum amount per academic year.
 Additionally, students may receive a monthly housing allowance and stipend for books & supplies.

 offers education and training benefits to the spouses and children of veterans who are permanently and totally disabled due to a service-related condition, veterans who died while on active duty, or who died as a result of a service-related condition.
 Children must generally use benefits between the ages of 18 and 26; and spouses generally have a 10 year period in which to use benefits, or a 20 year period for spouses of Service members who die on active duty or veterans that receive a permanent and total rating effective within 3 years of release from active duty.
 Benefits may be used for degree and certificate programs, apprenticeships, and/or on-the-job training.
 See DEA pamphlet for more detailed information.